Feramance/qBitrr/README.md

     # networks: This container MUST share a network with your Sonarr/Radarr instances
     environment:
       - TZ=Europe/London
-      - RESTART_TIMER=0 #Number of hours after which to restart the child processes (default=0, set 0 to disable)
     volumes:
       - /etc/localtime:/etc/localtime:ro
       - /path/to/appdata/qbitrr:/config  # Config folder for qBitrr